High school students can use ANY or ALL of the methods below to attain college units.

 What is a FERPA form and why is it important?

 FERPA stands for Family Educational Rights and Privacy Act of 1974 (also called the Buckley Amendment).
 This act sets privacy standards for student educational records.
 Porterville College cannot release student's information to anyone, even parents, unless a FERPA has been submitted by the student to our Admissions & Records office.
 This form needs to be resubmitted every year while the student is here at Porterville College.
-This form can be found on the left hand side of the screen on the side bar under Important Documents.
+This form can be found under Important Documents on this page.